bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson2.md

 # Unit 1, Lesson 2: Daily Life of the Maya

 ## Overview
 This lesson explores the daily life of the Maya civilization for a 7-year-old 2nd-grade student within a 10-week homeschool curriculum on Guatemalan history.
-Through crafting a Mayan mask, engaging with a primary source excerpt from *Popol Vuh*, picture study of a Maya artifact, a dictation exercise, and narration, the student will learn about Maya community life, farming, and cultural practices.
+Through reading, crafting a Mayan mask, engaging with a primary source excerpt from the *Popol Vuh*, picture study of a Maya artifact, a dictation exercise, and narration, the student will learn about Maya community life, farming, and cultural practices.
 Inspired by Charlotte Mason’s methods—hands-on activities, narration, and short lessons—it is engaging, flexible, and requires minimal preparation.
 Tailored to the student in San Juan del Obispo, it deepens their connection to local Maya heritage and builds on Lesson 1’s introduction.

 ## Alignment with Charlotte Mason Guidelines
 - **Living Books and Primary Sources**: Incorporates an authentic, unsimplified excerpt from *Popol Vuh* and a visual artifact, adhering to Charlotte Mason’s principle of using original texts and materials to bring history to life.